GLOBAL MARKETS-Dollar, shares gain on Yellen speech, U.S. GDP

 Oil rose on the stock market gains and a lower U.S. rig count, though the decline in oil drilling was the smallest in four weeks and not particularly exciting to oil bulls.

 Brent, the global benchmark, rose 43 cents to settle at $48.60 a barrel.
 U.S. crude gained 79 cents to settle at $45.70.
-(Reporting by Herbert Lash; Editing by Nick Zieminski, Bernadette Baum and Chizu Nomiyama)
+(Reporting by Herbert Lash; Editing by Nick Zieminski and Bernadette Baum)